firmata/ConfigurableFirmata/readme.md

   * [https://github.com/ntruchsess/perl-firmata]

 *Additional Firmata client libraries may work as well.
 If you're a client library developer and have verified that you library works with ConfigurableFirmata, please [open an issue](https://github.com/firmata/ConfigurableFirmata/issues) with a request to add the link.*

-##Installation

-To install, simply clone ConfigurableFirmata into your `/Arduino/libraries/` directory (where you install other 3rd party libraries).

 <a name="contributing" />
 ##Contributing